REAL NAME: Mike Koncur

 “We have our cold winters here, and the Winnipeg Auditorium was a beautiful spot for wrestling,” Koncur said.

-Koncur set a Manitoba weightlifting record by shattering the mark previously set by George Gordienko in the two-hand military press.
+Koncur set a Manitoba weightlifting record by shattering the mark previously set by Gordienko in the two-hand military press.
 He held the Manitoba Heavyweight Lifting Championship in the Olympic three lifts from 1956 to 1960.
 He also held the Western Canadian Heavyweight Lifting Championship in the same three Olympic lifts during 1958.

 ‘Ironman’ Koncur also performed strongman feats occasionally at YMCA annual shows and at the Red River Exhibition.
 He was invited on two occasions to put on a demonstration for inmates at the Headingly Correctional Institute at Headingly, Manitoba.